 In some instances, doctors may suggest an epidural.
 These entail an injection of both painkillers and anti-inflammatory medication directly into the spine.
 These are relatively painless and can often provide great relief from pain.

 Depending on the cause and severity of the sciatica, a last resort treatment is surgery.
 There are several surgeries that can take place under the catch-all term of ‘lumbar decompression surgery’.

 - Laminectomy is where a section of bone is removed from one of your vertebrae to relieve pressure on the affected nerve.

 - Discectomies involve removing a section of a damaged disc to relieve pressure on a nerve.

 - Spinal fusion is where two or more vertebrae are joined together with a section of bone to stabilise and strengthen the spine.

 As mentioned previously, one of the most important steps in treating sciatica is to determine the proper cause.
 Only by doing so can a treatment method be decided and tested.
 As well as this, a holistic view must be taken where the patient’s lifestyle and medical history are taken into account.

 If you’ve read our previous post you’ll have a good understanding of how chiropractic treatment works.
 But to summarise briefly, we create an environment within the body to facilitate its own natural healing processes.
-These non-invasive, drug free methods, work on the basis that restricted movement and reduced function leads to pain.
-By freeing up the joints, and allowing the body’s own healing mechanisms take place unrestricted, we aim to reduce the suffering of those with sciatica.
+These non-invasive, drug-free methods, work on the basis that restricted movement and reduced function leads to pain.
+By freeing up the joints, and allowing the body’s own healing mechanisms to take place unrestricted, we aim to reduce the suffering of those with sciatica.